harrison314/BouncyHsm/README.md

 It is not intended for production data, as it does not implement any data and key protection in storage or during network calls.

+The _BouncyHsm_ project was created as an alternative to SoftHSMv2, due to ongoing problems I had using it.

 ![Screenshots - BouncyHsm web UI](Doc/Screenshots.gif)

 ## Features
-* Multiple application access using PKCS#11 interface.
+* Multiple application and users access using PKCS#11 interface.
 * Slot and crypto object management using web interface and REST API.
   * Create/remove slots.
   * Import P12/PFX files.
   * Generate CSR, import certificate file.
+  * Generate keys.
   * ...
 * Possibility to simulate cards with a qualified area and a signature pin.
 * Supports RSA keys (with size 2-6K).